zxue/install-maximo-on-azure-and-aws/README.md

 Since the 8.x releases, MAS has been expanded to include [Manage](https://www.ibm.com/products/maximo/asset-management), the enterprise assets management application that exists in version 7.6.x and previous releases, and several new applications, Health, Monitor, [Predict](https://www.ibm.com/products/maximo/predictive-maintenance), [Visual Inspection](https://www.ibm.com/products/maximo/visual-inspection), IoT and the [mobile app](https://www.ibm.com/products/maximo/mobile-eam).
 While you can deploy MAS on-prem or in a public cloud, it requires [Red Hat's OpenShift](https://www.ibm.com/cloud/openshift) container platform as the underlying infrastructure.

-Pictured below is a high-level Maximo architecture and core components.
+The diagram below is a high-level Maximo architecture and core components.

 ![MAS Architecture](media/mas-architecture.png)